Alcohol and anxiety: why anxiety after drinking is a real thing

 There’s another obvious reason people use alcohol to medicate anxiety: it works.
 Temporarily.
 Alcohol affects the GABA* system in a manner similar to Valium, causing relaxation and drowsiness and suppressing your inhibitions.

 However, there are two problems here:

 The second issue is that alcohol can actually make your anxiety worse.
-I don’t know if you’ve ever heard terms like ‘hangxiety’ or ‘beer fears,’ but they both, essentially, mean the same thing: the crippling anxiety that can come along with a hangover.
-Alcohol can affect levels of noradrenalin which is associated with fight or flight responses, this can make your heart race, alcohol also affects levels of serotonin and blood sugar which can leave you feeling anxious and depressed.
+I don’t know if you’ve ever heard terms like ‘hangxiety’ or ‘beer fears,’ but they both, essentially, mean the same thing: the crippling anxiety after drinking that can come along with a hangover.
+Alcohol can affect levels of noradrenalin which is associated with fight or flight responses, this can make your heart race, alcohol also affects levels of serotonin and blood sugar which can leave you feeling depressed and skyrocket your anxiety after drinking.

 After that you can think about whether or not you want to re-introduce alcohol to your life and whether it’s impact on your social life has been more positive or negative.
 The most effective methods for dealing with social anxiety are techniques like CBT that force you to confront your own unhelpful thoughts and behaviour patterns rather than dulling them with alcohol, and do get in touch with services like the Samaritans.

 * (GABA (gamma-aminobutyric acid) is an inhibitory neurotransmitter that is very widely distributed in the neurons of the cortex.
 GABA contributes to motor control, vision, and many other cortical functions.
 It also regulates anxiety.)